 Environmental law, natural resources, public lands, water, administrative law, clinical law

 Professor Robinson-Dorn’s practice, teaching, and research is concentrated in environmental and natural resources law.
 Prior to joining UCI Law, he was the founding director of the award-winning environmental law clinic at the University of Washington.
-He is currently a member of the Board of the Clinical Legal Education Association.
+He is a former member of the Board of the Clinical Legal Education Association.

 - Sep.
 25, 2013: Where the Bluebird Sings to the Lemonade Springs, CLEANR Environmental Literature & Film Series

 - May 3, 2013: Co-host and moderator, Ocean Acidification: Law & Governance, Toward a Sustainable 21st Series, UC Irvine